jpan127/ADPS/README.md

-### ADPS-Robot
+### ADPS-Firmware

-Holds firmware for the ESP32 microcontroller, and the programs for the Jetson.
+    Firmware for the ESP32 microcontroller

-## Instructions

-This repository contains a submodule which links to jpan127/esp32-drivers.
-When cloning use `git clone --recursive <link>`
+### Tasks

+logger

+    Logs useful information from all modules

+rx

+    Pool of tasks to service incoming client connections

+tx

+    Pool of client tasks to connect to a remote server

+navigation

+    Handles driving the motors of the wheels of the robot